 If your stress and anxiety run so deep as to cause you stomach pains, give you insomnia, or make you wish you’d get food poisoning so you could stay home, you know you need to find a fix.
 Talking to your boss may be a solution.
 Is it the workload you’re struggling to manage?
 Maybe a co-worker has been causing you legitimate grief.
 Are you not understanding large parts of your job responsibilities and stressed as a result?
 Worried about losing your job if you don’t perform to self-perceived standards.
 Many of these things may be worked through in a series of meetings with your manager or even someone in human resources.

 Or, if that’s not possible (or the conversation doesn’t go well), it’s probably time to find a job that doesn’t make you feel this way.
 You deserve better so you owe it to yourself to get out there and find it.

 READY TO DITCH THE SUNDAY SCARIES?

 Find a job that doesn't make you miserable.

-Photo of woman looking out window courtesy of Rosanne Olson/Getty Images.
+Photo of person looking out window courtesy of Rosanne Olson/Getty Images..